cbliu111/met/README.md

 Please refer to the existing examples in the `models` folder.

 # Training
-Once the `model.py` file is provided, generating of the reward model set and training of MET can be done by simply run the scripts within `main.py`.
+Once the `model.py` file is provided, generating of the reward model set and training of MET can be done by simply run the scripts within `main.py` on a machine equipped with CUDA device.

 The scripts will first generate the reward model set as instructed by the hyperparameters contained in the `model.py` file, store the trained reward models, and then use the stored reward models to train MET.